dengxian-xreal/xreal.github.io/docs/08_Image Tracking/intro.md

 ### Capabilities

-- XREAL SDK can detect and track images that are fixed in place, such as a painting on a wall or a book on the table.
-It can also track moving images, such as a rotating billboard or a poster held by someone walking around.
+- XREAL SDK supports detection and tracking of both stationary images (e.g., a painting on a wall or a book on a table) and moving images (e.g., a handheld poster or a rotating billboard).
-- Upon initiating tracking with XREAL SDK, the system delivers continuous estimations for the position and orientation of the tracked image.
-It is advisable to configure the size in Unity to match the printed tracked image.
-The transformation estimates for the image are continually updated, leading to enhanced tracking accuracy, particularly for static images, as XREAL SDK accumulates data from various angles over time.
+- Once tracking is initiated, the SDK continuously provides pose estimations (position and orientation) of the tracked image.
+To ensure accurate alignment of virtual content with the physical image, it is critical that the physical size specified in Unity exactly matches the actual dimensions of the printed image.
+Even a small discrepancy (e.g., 1 cm) can cause noticeable depth errors—resulting in virtual objects appearing unnaturally in front of or behind the tracked image.
+Therefore, developers must carefully measure the printed image and input the precise size in Unity to achieve correct visual anchoring and stable tracking results.
-- XREAL SDK allows developers to add up to 5 unique images to its reference image library.
-However, the number of images that can be tracked simultaneously in real-time is limited to 2 for optimal performance.
-Attempting to track more than 1 image concurrently may result in reduced real-time responsiveness of the application.
-It is important to note that XREAL SDK will not track multiple instances of the same image, even if they are physically present in the environment.
+- Developers can add up to 5 unique reference images to the image library.
+However, the SDK supports real-time tracking of up to 1 image simultaneously.
+Attempting to track more than 1 image at the same time may degrade performance.
+The SDK does not support tracking multiple instances of the same reference image within a scene.

+**Best Practices:**

+For reliable tracking performance, the image must be of sufficient size and occupy a noticeable portion of the display field.
+For instance, a 40 cm × 40 cm square image should ideally be viewed from approximately 40 cm away.
+Images that are too small or appear too small within the user’s field of view may not be tracked accurately or stably.

 ### Requirements